volodymyrhudyma/blog/content/blog/2020-08-01-javascript-operators-that-you-dont-often-use.md

 ## Summary

-In this article we have reviewed some of the JavaScript operators, which could have been used more often, for example optional chaining or nullish coalescing.
+In this article we reviewed some of the JavaScript operators that could have been used more often, such as optional chaining or nullish coalescing.

-When it comes to the bitwise operators, most of us have not even touched them, but they have some interesting use cases we should be aware of.
+As for the bitwise operators, most of us have not even touched them, but they have some interesting use cases we should know about.

-You can read [this article](https://blog.logrocket.com/interesting-use-cases-for-javascript-bitwise-operators/) to check them out.
+Read [this article](https://blog.logrocket.com/interesting-use-cases-for-javascript-bitwise-operators/) to check them.